Start your care

 Navigating Supported Independent Living (SIL) funding under the NDIS can feel overwhelming especially when eligibility rules seem unclear.

-Many participants often ask about NDIS SIL eligibility and wonder whether their needs, living situation, or support goals meet the criteria for SIL eligibility.
+Many participants often ask about NDIS SIL eligibility criteria and wonder whether their needs, living situation, or support goals meet the criteria for SIL eligibility.

 In this guide, we simplify the process and explain who qualifies for SIL under the Supported Independent Living NDIS framework.